dotnet/csharplang/proposals/roles.md

 - a possible type substitution on the type parameters of `X` yields underlying type `U`.
 We call the resulting substituted type `X` the "compatible substituted extension type"

 We process as follows (TODO more details needed):
+- Starting with the closest enclosing namespace declaration, continuing with each enclosing namespace declaration, and ending with the containing compilation unit, successive attempts are made to find a candidate set of extension members:
+  - If the given namespace or compilation unit directly contains extension types, those will be considered first.
+  - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types, those will be considered second.
-- First, gather compatible extension types for given underlying type `U`
+- Check which extension types are compatible with the given underlying type `U` and collect resulting compatible substituted extension types.
-  - For each enclosing namespace declaration and their using-namespace directives, we gather compatible substituted extension types
-- Next, perform member lookup for `I` in each compatible substituted extension type `X`
+- Perform member lookup for `I` in each compatible substituted extension type `X`
 - Merge the results
+- If the set is empty, proceed to the next enclosing namespace
+- If the set consists of a single member that is not a method, then this member is the result of the lookup.
+- Otherwise, if the set contains only methods, then this group of methods is the result of the lookup.
+- Otherwise, the lookup is ambiguous, and a binding-time error occurs.
+- If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.

+The preceding rules mean that extension members available in inner namespace declarations take precedence over extension members available in outer namespace declarations, and that extension members declared directly in a namespace take precedence over extension members imported into that same namespace with a using namespace directive.

 ## B. Roles and extensions with members
 TODO: when we get to instance scenarios, the simple names rules above will find `object.ToString()` for `ToString()` in instance extension method, rather than `U.ToString()`.
 Can we improve on that?

-## B. Roles and extensions that implement interfaces
+## C. Roles and extensions that implement interfaces